2010-07-30 - 85 minutes

 In the 1970s, "festivals" were incredibly popular in Brazil, as they were recorded before a live studio audience, and usually featured a number of elimination rounds.
 They also formed the springboard for the career of many a big-name stars, such as Chico Buarque, Caetano Veloso, Roberto Carlos and Gilberto Gil.
 Appearing on such a program was no cakewalk, however: audiences could be as wild in their condemnation as in their appreciation of an artist.
 Extensive archive footage (including performances and behind-the-scenes interviews) from the turbulent final evening of the Festival of Brazilian Popular Music 1967 paints a fascinating picture, not only of the transformation of Brazilian music into real "festival" music, but also of a society starting to buck against the yoke of military rule.

-Director - Ricardo Calil
+Director - Renato Terra

 Documentary